Code-Institute-Submissions/Gomsur-roberts-bike-rentals/readme.md

     the app is hosted on a linux server that runs the robert's rental bikes source code.

-* `database` { postgres pgadmin4 }
+* `database` { SQLite }

-    the app uses a postgres database. pgadmin is used to monitor and manage the postgres database.
+    the app uses a SQLite database. dbbrowser is used to monitor and manage the SQLite database.

 * `backend` { django4 }